hay/facetool/README.md

     facetool.py distance -i alice.jpg -t faces --as-percentage -of csv -o results.csv

+Encode a path of images and save the encodings to a file called `encodings.json`

+    facetool.py encode -i faces -o encodings.json

+Use the `encodings.json` file instead of recalculating all the encodings.
+Note the `-m` (model) switch.

+    facetool.py distance -i alice.jpg -m encodings.json

 ### Face averaging

 Create an 'average.jpg' face from a folder of faces